apetrone11235/angela-petrone.github.io/_posts/2019-01-30-Bryce Harper.md

 ## Linear Regressions

-Using this dataframe, I ran two linear regressions to help me make predictions about how many runs the Phillies will score and allow:
+Using this dataframe, I ran two linear regressions to help me make predictions about how many runs the Phillies will score, how many they will allow, and finally, how that translates into wins:

 #### Runs Scored